-When you can’t travel with your pets, knowing a caring pet sitter is watching them makes your trip more enjoyable.
-With these tips, finding a great pet sitter is a cinch!
+When you can’t travel with your pets, knowing that a caring pet sitter is watching them makes your trip more enjoyable.
+And with these tips, finding a great pet sitter is a cinch!

 Most people love traveling with their pets.
-But when your itinerary includes events that aren’t pet friendly, you might need a little help caring for your furry family members.
-Finding a pet sitter could be the perfect solution.
+But when your itinerary includes events that aren’t pet friendly, you might need some help caring for your furry family members.
+Finding a great pet sitter could be the perfect solution.

-Perhaps you’re heading to a wedding where four-legged guests won’t be appreciated.
+Perhaps you’re attending a wedding where four-legged guests wouldn’t be appreciated.
 Or maybe you’re planning to take a tour, visit a museum, or spend the day at an amusement park that doesn’t allow pets.
 Whether you’ll be away for a few hours or a couple of days, these tips will help you find a great pet sitter to take care of your furry, feathered, or scaly family members.

 Finding A Pet Sitter